 Maedi-visna is an OIE listed disease and the IETS classifies it in sheep embryos as category 3.
+There are only Code recommendations for semen donors.

-The IHS should specify country freedom for germplasm donors.
-There are Code recommendations for semen donors.
-It is reasonable to apply the measures to embryo donors.
-Since it takes 21-28 days for antibodies to be detected, serological testing should align with the Code and be subsequent to entering isolation and then annually.
-If an embryo donor has not been isolated pre-collection, testing should be at least 21 days after entering the collection herd/flock.
+Semen donors should meet the Code's recommendations in Chapter 4.6.
+It is reasonable to allow country freedom or apply the Code's recommendations to embryo donors.
+Since it takes 21-28 days for antibodies to be detected, serological testing should align with the Code and be subsequent to entering the collection flock/herd and then annually.
+If an embryo donor has not been in the collection flock/herd for 28 days before collection, testing should be at least 21 days after collection.